Female shooters are rare. YouTube attacker joins short list

 - There are fewer women behind firearm homicides and mass shootings, research shows

-(CNN)As the investigation continues into why a female shooter opened fire at YouTube headquarters, data shows that it's rare for women to carry out such shootings -- making Tuesday's incident unusual.
+(CNN)As the investigation continues into why a female shooter opened fire at YouTube headquarters, data show that it's rare for women to carry out such shootings -- making Tuesday's incident unusual.

 The shooting unfolded at the San Bruno, California, company premises when a woman shot and injured three people, and then apparently took her own life, officials said.